Bill

 Bill Summary

-Requiring the Department of Transportation, as part of the planning and implementation of certain major highway expansion projects, to perform an impact assessment of the project and develop and implement a corresponding multimodal transportation program; requiring the Department, beginning with a certain Consolidated Transportation Program, to evaluate certain major capital projects for their impact on greenhouse gas emissions and vehicle miles traveled; etc.
+Requiring the Department of Transportation, as part of the planning and implementation of certain major highway expansion projects, to perform an impact assessment of the project and develop and implement a corresponding multimodal transportation program; requiring the Department, beginning with the Consolidated Transportation Program for fiscal year 2028 through 2033, to evaluate certain major capital projects for their impact on greenhouse gas emissions and vehicle miles traveled; etc.

 AI Summary

-This bill, the Transportation and Climate Alignment Act of 2026, requires the Department of Transportation to conduct an "impact assessment" for major highway capacity expansion projects, which means evaluating how these projects will affect greenhouse gas emissions and "vehicle miles traveled" (the total distance driven by all vehicles).
-For projects costing over $100 million that add new highway lanes or expand existing ones, the department must also develop and implement a "multimodal transportation program" to offset any increase in greenhouse gas emissions, aiming for a net zero or negative impact.
-This program should prioritize investments in public transit, transit-oriented development, pedestrian and bicycle facilities, and other strategies, with a focus on "overburdened communities" and "underserved communities" that are disproportionately affected by pollution.
-Furthermore, starting with the 2028-2033 Consolidated Transportation Program, the department must evaluate all major capital projects for their impact on greenhouse gas emissions and vehicle miles traveled per capita, and strive to align these impacts with the state's climate pollution reduction goals by funding offsetting activities.
-The bill also defines terms like "carbon dioxide equivalent" and "induced demand," which is the increase in driving that occurs when more road capacity is built, and sets specific targets for greenhouse gas emission reductions.
+This bill, the Transportation and Climate Alignment Act of 2026, requires the Department of Transportation to conduct an "impact assessment" for major highway capacity expansion projects, which are defined as projects costing over $100 million that increase highway lanes or capacity.
+This assessment must evaluate the project's effect on greenhouse gas emissions (measured in metric tons of carbon dioxide equivalents, or CO2e) and vehicle miles traveled (VMT), which is the total distance driven by vehicles.
+For these projects, the Department must also develop and implement a "multimodal transportation program" aimed at offsetting any increase in greenhouse gas emissions, ensuring that the net emissions from the project and its associated program are zero or negative.
+This program should prioritize investments in transit, pedestrian and bicycle facilities, and other activities that reduce travel demand, with a focus on communities disproportionately affected by pollution or lacking adequate transportation options.
+Furthermore, starting with the 2028 fiscal year's Consolidated Transportation Program, the Department must evaluate all major capital projects for their impact on greenhouse gas emissions and per capita VMT, and strive to align these programs with state climate pollution reduction goals by funding offsetting activities.
+The bill also includes specific provisions for the William Preston Lane, Jr. Memorial Chesapeake Bay Bridge project and mandates that before proceeding to final project planning for any highway project, the Department must demonstrate that the project's objectives cannot be met through alternatives like improving existing highways, minimal new construction, or enhanced transit options.

 Committee Categories